 This work was featured in a WSU News press release and has since gained more press, most recently from BBC News.
 Other prominent places where this work has been featured are LiveScience News, Phys.org, The Telegraph (UK news source), Spiegel (German news source), NewsWeek, ScienceAlert, The Guardian, Science World Report, as well as others.

-Congratulations to Dr. Peter Engels for recently being elected an APS (American Physical Society) Fellow!
+Congratulations to Dr. Peter Engels for recently being awarded WSU’s 2017 College of Arts and Sciences Mid-Career Achievement Award!
 His hard work and dedication in the lab has not gone unnoticed.
 The group, as well as the entire WSU Physics department, says congratulations!